PFLAG is the extended family of the LGBTQ community. We're made up of LGBTQ individuals, family members and allies. Because together, we're stronger.

 Liz Owen received her B.S. from the School of Speech at Northwestern University, where she majored in Theatre and Communications.
 Upon graduation, Liz served as the Managing Director of Chicago's Jeff Award-winning Lookingglass Theatre Company, then she returned to New York to complete her post-graduate work at New Actors Workshop, where her teachers included film and theatre director Mike Nichols and Second City founder Paul Sills.

 After graduation, she headed back to Chicago.
 There she helped co-found--and spent three years as the Executive Director of--FilmBureau, a nonprofit organization dedicated to supporting, promoting, and unifying the Chicago film community.
 She also served as the Chicago scout for Next Wave Films, the Independent Film Channel's finishing funds company.
 Upon relocating to Los Angeles from Chicago, she turned her attention full time to film production, eventually finding a creative home in film publicity at Paramount Pictures.
 After an extended family leave to stay home with her newborn twins, Liz left Paramount to instead work as an independent communications and PR consultant, working primarily with entertainment and nonprofit clients.

 One of those clients was the indie LGBTQ family film, TRU LOVED, for which she served as the publicist, from production all the way through the film's national release.
 She developed partnerships for the film with numerous national LGBTQ organizations; among them was PFLAG National.
 In January 2011, Liz jumped on the opportunity to join the organization as Director of Communications.

-She still enjoys theatre and music, serving as the President of the Board of Trustees of the UU Church of Studio City, and spending time with her 13 year old twins, Molly and Sam.
+She enjoys theatre and music, serving as the President of the Board of Trustees of the Unitarian Universalist Church of Studio City, and spending time with her 13 year old twins, Molly and Sam.